Skip to main content

 Japan VPS at a glance

-Cloudzy sells VPS in Tokyo, Japan (region slug ap-tyo-1) starting at $2.48 per month.
-Tokyo is one of 12 worldwide regions and one of two in Asia.
+Cloudzy serves Japan-facing workloads from Singapore (region slug ap-sgp-1) starting at $2.48 per month.
+Singapore is one of 13 worldwide regions and the closest one to Japan today.
 Plans run from 512 MB to 64 GB DDR5 on NVMe storage with 40 Gbps uplinks, dedicated IPv4 + IPv6, and provision in 60 seconds on AMD EPYC.
-Sub-5 ms RTT to Japanese ISPs and exchanges.
-Cloudzy has operated independently since 2008 and is rated 4.6 / 5 by 684+ reviewers on Trustpilot.
+Round-trip to Tokyo is about 70 ms; an in-country Tokyo region (ap-tyo-1) is coming but is not open for deployment yet.
+Cloudzy has operated independently since 2008 and is rated 4.6 / 5 by 764+ reviewers on Trustpilot.

 Region